Couple during legal separation in Tennessee

 Maybe your marriage has hit a rough patch.
 However, just because you and your spouse are having difficulties doesn’t mean you want to go through with a divorce just yet.
 You’re not ready to call it quits but just want to spend some time apart.
 Maybe then you can sort out whether you want to stay together or not.
 If this sounds familiar, you may be better off talking to lawyers about legal separation rather than divorce.

-For decades, the Nashville legal separation lawyers at MHPS have been helping couples come to an agreement on separation.
+For decades, the Nashville legal separation lawyers at MHPS Law have been helping couples come to an agreement on separation.
 With extensive knowledge in family law, we can guide you through the process, negotiate child custody and support, and file all the necessary paperwork.

 Couple meet with legal separation attorney